-certain conditions.
+If the child is older than 18, you can only receive child benefit under certain conditions.
 Read more about this in the FAQs.

 The application for child benefit must be submitted to the family benefits office by the parent with whom the child lives.
-Child benefit is 219 euros per month for the first and second child, 225 euros per month for the third child and 250 euros per month for each additional child.
-As of 1 January 2023, the child benefit is 250 euros per month.
+Child benefit is 250 euros per month for the first and second child, 250 euros per month for the third child and 250 euros per month for each additional child.